 How life coaching can help you

-You might have heard about life coaching, but maybe you’re not sure quite what it involves.
+You might have heard about life coaching, but maybe you’re not sure what it involves.
 Life coaching is a process of self-discovery in which a trained, objective, nonjudgmental third party helps you figure out your goals, priorities, and stumbling blocks by guiding you in the direction you want to go but that you can’t see clearly on your own.
 I’ll ask you questions, encourage you, make you focus, and prompt you to look deeply and honestly into yourself.
 Once we determine your primary goal, I’ll help you create small, achievable action steps that will enable you to reach that goal.
 I’ll also hold you accountable for carrying them out.

 The difference between life coaching and counseling or therapy